timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ride_length_test['trip_length'] = ride_length_test['trip_length']/np.timedelta64(1, 's')
 ```

-This data can now be used to train a Holt-Winters model that
+This data can now be used to train a Holt-Winters model that is imported from
-is imported from the [`statsmodels`][python-statsmodels] package.
-We expect a pattern
+the [`statsmodels`][python-statsmodels] package.
+You can expect the pattern to
-to repeat weekly, and therefore set the `seasonal_periods`
-parameter to 56 (there are eight 3-hour periods in a day,
+repeat weekly, and therefore set the `seasonal_periods` parameter to 56 (there
-seven days in a week).
-Since we expect the seasonal variations
+are eight 3-hour periods in a day, seven days in a week).
+Since the seasonal
-to be fairly constant over time, we use the additive method rather
+variations are likely to be fairly constant over time, you can use the additive
-than the multiplicative method, which is specified by the `trend`
+method rather than the multiplicative method, which is specified by the `trend`
 and `seasonal` parameters.

 ```python